phil-sandwell/CLOVER/README.md

 	cd /work/USERNAME/CLOVER-hpc/Jobs/
 	launch_CLOVER_job_multi_share.sh -j Bhinjpur_LiB_costs Bhinjpur_LiB_cyc1000_cost1270_It2yrs_Opt/Bhinjpur_LiB_cyc1000_cost1270_It2yrs_Opt.py Bhinjpur_LiB_cyc1000_cost176_It2yrs_Opt/Bhinjpur_LiB_cyc1000_cost176_It2yrs_Opt.py Bhinjpur_LiB_cyc1000_cost350_It2yrs_Opt/Bhinjpur_LiB_cyc1000_cost350_It2yrs_Opt.py

-You can get help/check what each option does by running ../Core_files/launch_CLOVER_job_multi_share.sh --help
+You can get help/check what each option does by running

+        launch_CLOVER_job_multi_share.sh --help

 More generally, this script can be used to run up to 8 jobs simultaneously using the following command: